microshare/microshare.github.io/docs/1/getting-started/quick-start.md

 * In the environment configuration, paste your the API key in the apikey field, and enter your username and password in the corresponding fiels.
 {% include image.html url="/assets/img/generate-pipe-token-1.png" description="Empty Postman environment" %}{% include image.html url="/assets/img/generate-pipe-token-2.png" description="Filled Postman environment" %}

 That's it!
-You now have access to the microshare API collection, and got everything setup to authenticate, write data and read data with the platform.
+You now have access to the Microshare API collection, and are setup to authenticate, write data and read data with the platform.

 ## Use the API